-Contingent on funding, the PHA will allocate a total of 975 vouchers to serve homeless families utilizing tenant-based vouchers (the Limited Homeless Allocation and the Move On Allocation), the Performance Partnership Pilots Initiative Program (P3) program (described in Chapter 23) and project-based vouchers tied to supportive services (described in Chapter 21) over the next three years.
-The PHA is prioritizing housing homeless families, and is creating two new preferences to serve the homeless population, while continuing to serve families on the current waitlist.
-Families who have been determined eligible for these two preferences may be served even when the waiting list is closed, until the approved number of applicants has been reached.
+Contingent on funding, the PHA will allocate vouchers to serve homeless families utilizing tenant-based vouchers (the Limited Homeless Allocation and the Move On Allocation), the Performance Partnership Pilots Initiative Program (P3) program (described in Chapter 23) and project-based vouchers tied to supportive services (described in Chapter 21).
+The PHA is prioritizing housing homeless families, while continuing to serve families on the current waitlist.